D’eux and Other Sorrows by Laurie Byro, Cowboy Buddha Publishing, LLC, Benton, Arkansas, 80 Pages, $14.98, Available on Amazon

 And here the poem closes… There are too/ many of them to shoo away.
 I leave a few behind to sip our tears.

 D’eaux and Other Sorrows is not for the lazy reader.
 Certainly part of the adventure of reading it is in exploring the biographical contexts and discovering the often luminous details on which the poems depend.
-Still, I think the reader’s experience would be enhanced with some carefully selected notes at the end of the book.
+Still, I think the reader’s experience would be much enhanced with some carefully selected notes at the end of the book.

 Laurie Byro has made beautiful, moving poems out of heartbreak and tragedy.
 Sometimes she gives voice to those whom literature or history has muted or silenced: the models of famous painters, the brothers and sisters of the mythical and famous and their lost children.
 Sometimes she more thoroughly explores and illuminates the sorrows of great artists and poets.

 The effect of Byro’s book of sorrows is similar to witnessing several acts of a tragedy on the stage.
-At the core of this book are three grand tragedies, those of Vincent Van Gogh, Isadora Duncan, and the cascading catastrophe of the Hughes and Plath story ( including the deaths of Hughes’mistress Assisa Weivill and their daughter, Sura).
+At the core of this book are three grand tragedies, those of Vincent Van Gogh, Isadora Duncan, and the cascading catastrophe of the Hughes and Plath story ( including the deaths of Hughes’mistress Assisa Wevill and their daughter, Sura).
 This is the stuff even of opera.
 We empathize, enthralled by the beauty and the drama, grateful too–that so far–fate has spared us.

 © Laurie Byro and Michael Fallon